How to revive a Peace lily – A dying Peace lily indicates that you need to change your care regimen.

 6. Avoid Excess Watering or Inadequate Watering

-If the soil already has a lot of water, adding more will lead to drainage problems and result in a wilting plant due to inadequate oxygen flow to the roots.
+If the soil already has a lot of water, adding more will lead to drainage problems and a wilting plant due to inadequate oxygen flow to the roots.

 On the other hand, not watering the plant for quite a while will only lead to the plant withering.
 Water the Peace Lily at least once every week and adequately to revive the peace lily.